 Day 1 of 2023 coverage for those who change or enroll in plans December 16, 2022 through January 15, 2023 and pay their first premium.

 Why is Open Enrollment important for Surrogacy and Health Insurance?

 Surrogacy costs for intended parents quickly add up when you consider medical expenses, legal expenses, and surrogate compensation.
 And while the results of surrogacy are priceless, it is important to control costs when we can.
 Intended Parents can spend over $100k for each journey.
 For many intended parents, it is important that the gestational carrier they choose has her own medical insurance to cover the cost of the pregnancy.
 This allows for more cost control and reduces unknown expenses during the journey.

 What can you do?

-If you are a potential surrogate – you may be eligible for a policy purchased on your behalf by the agency or intended parents.
-This means you must apply and be approved to a surrogate program before December 15th.
+You may be eligible for a policy purchased on your behalf by the agency or intended parents.
+This means you must apply and be approved to a surrogate program before January 15, 2023.

-If you are Intended Parents – finding the perfect surrogate should never be rushed.
+Finding the right surrogate should never be rushed.
 However, if you have a potential match, it may be wise to make your matching decisions before Open Enrollment ends.
-You should also discuss with your agency the option of purchasing a plan for a potential surrogate that you can drop if the match falls through.
+Also, connect with your agency about purchasing a plan for a potential surrogate match that can be canceled if the match falls through.

 Contact Family Choice Surrogacy today to get more information on the health insurance options for your surrogacy journey.